ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part1.md

 Groups are nothing but structures in which you can compute like you normally would, just in a more abstract way.

+Examples such as `Q*` are the reason why many authors also write `x * y` instead of `c(x,y)` in the case of an abstract group, but this is confusing for beginners (after all, the composition operation could even be an addition!) and will be avoided here.

 ## Group interface

 To translate the definition of a group to TypeScript, we will replace the set `X` with a type.
 It has to be arbitrary so that we will use a generic type.